Suspect a Blocked Drain in Blackpool, Preston, Chorley or beyond?

 What is the difference between a drain, lateral drain and sewer?

-The difference between a sewer and drain is that a drain is a pipe that drains water and waste from a building.
+A drain is a pipe that drains water and waste from a building.

 A lateral drain is a length of pipe which carries wastewater away from your property.
 It’s located outside your property boundary, often under public pavement or road.
 This is therefore not your responsibility in most cases (though we can advise on who is responsible if you have an issue).

 A sewer collects water and waste from the drains of a number of buildings.
-Most sewers are publicly owned and are maintained by your water company.
+Most sewers are publicly owned and are also maintained by your water company.

 Why are my drains blocked?

 The large majority of blockages with drains are caused by the disposal of materials that do not belong there.
-There has been a lot of press attention recently regarding fatbergs in public sewers, these are build ups of fat, oil, nappies, hair, and other materials the public and businesses throw down the drain.
+There has been a lot of press attention recently regarding fatbergs in public sewers.
+These are build ups of fat, oil, nappies, hair, and other materials the public and businesses throw down the drain.